-You can also orientate yourself to the up and down of the envelope.
+You can also orientate yourself by the up and down of the envelope curve.
 To do this, it is best to enlarge the view in the Timeline using the sliders in the lower right corner.

-To learn how to "Create Karaoke Video", see our blog post of the same name.
+To learn how to "Karaoke-Video erstellen", see our blog post of the same name.
 (Link address: aquasoft.de/go/karaoke)